Skip to contents

 Details

-By default, missing inputs are omitted in the sum (consistent with prior behavior).
-Optional diagnostics can warn on high missingness and scan for extreme values, with the ability to cap, warn, or error on extremes.
+By default, rows with any missing required marker return NA in the index (consistent with the default behavior of other package functions).
+Optional diagnostics can warn on high missingness and implausible negative values.
 Verbose mode prints step-by-step progress and a final summary.

 Assumed units (no automatic unit conversion):